actris/ENVRI-FAIR-WP8-common-tools-and-modules/index.md

 The demonstration has been developed in Java and is available here: [https://github.com/damienboulanger/iagos-prov](https://github.com/damienboulanger/iagos-prov)

-### WG 4: Recommendations for licenses on metadata and data (replaced by Task Force 5 - Licenses citation and usage tracking):
+### Recommendations for licenses on metadata and data (replaced by Task Force 5 - Licenses citation and usage tracking):

 #### ANDS guide on data citation
 [https://fileshare.icos-cp.eu/apps/onlyoffice/s/Qde7w7bYxreNbND?fileId=1158956]()